-At some point every year, most of the 12.8 million Illinois residents will travel on at least one highway, freeway, or interstate.
-Many visitors to the state will travel the same roads, some on their way to a vacation in Illinois while others are just passing through the state.
+At some point every year, most of the 12.7 million Illinois residents will travel on at least one highway, freeway, or interstate.
+Many visitors to the state will travel the same roads.
+Some on their way to a vacation in Illinois while others are just passing through the state.

 Expressway Accidents Caused by Semi-Trucks

 Fully loaded semi-trucks can weigh several tons as they drive down the interstate.
-The greater weight means that it takes an increased distance for a truck to slow or stop in the event of a hazard appearing on the road, including an accident, a blown tire, or a storm.
+The greater weight means that it takes a longer distance for a truck to slow or stop.
+This creates issues in the event of a hazard appearing on the road, like an accident, a blown tire, or a storm.

 Expressway Accidents Caused by Cars

-Texting is one of the most dangerous activities and also one of the most visible with a large number of people considering the practice unacceptable yet still admitting to texting while driving themselves.
-Texting while driving is just as likely to cause a collision as is a driver who has a blood alcohol content of 0.08, the legal limit in Illinois that creates a presumption that a driver is drunk, yet people who would never drink and drive still choose to text while driving.
+Texting is one of the most dangerous activities and also one of the most visible.
+A large number of people consider the practice unacceptable yet still admit to doing it themselves.
+Texting while driving is just as likely to cause a collision as is a driver who has a blood alcohol content of 0.08, the legal limit in Illinois.
+Yet, people who would never drink and drive still choose to text while driving.

 Expressway Accidents Caused by Poor Road Designs

 Putting an overpass in an area with a tight curve may also lead to unnecessary hazards and potential crashes.
-Whatever the flaw in design, when a road is constructed in an unsafe manner, drivers are the ones who face the risk of serious injuries.
+Whatever the flaw in design, when a road is built in an unsafe manner, drivers are the ones who face the risk of serious injuries.

 Call a Chicago Expressway Accident Lawyer at Abels & Annes